 Improves feel for the water.
 It’s not easy to describe, but you know it when you feel it–that mythical feel for the water.
-During moments where we have more of it than usual we feel great in the pool.
-We skim across the surface of the water, our pull feels extra pully, and for those few and fleeting moments we’ve conquered the water.
+During moments where we have more of it than usual, we feel great in the pool.
+We skim across the surface of the water, our pull feels extra pully, and for those few and fleeting moments, we’ve conquered the water.
 Sculling teaches you how to hold and grip the water efficiently.

 Technique correction.
 Scull your way through the full pulling motion.
-From catch, to having your hands perpendicular to your hips, all the way to the last part of the pulling motion.
+From the catch, to having your hands perpendicular to your hips, all the way to the last part of the pulling motion.
 You’ll get a sense of where your “grip” of the water is strongest and where it is weakest.
 Anthony Ervin, sprint legend, spent a heap of time sculling in order to improve his catch when he first arrived at Cal in order to help him grab more water.

 Early vertical forearm.
 For you freestyle and butterfly stroke specialists strap on a swim snorkel, put your face down, extend your arms above your head and scull with your elbow higher than your wrist, emulating the early vertical forearm you want during the first phase of the pulling motion.
 This is one of my favorite ways to hit reset on my freestyle when it’s feeling a little sloppier than usual.

 Mega versatile.
 Want to spend more time working on your catch?
 Do some sculling where your hands would be initiating the catch.
 Not happy with the end of your pull?
-Spend some time back their doing some sculling.
+Spend some time back there doing some sculling.
 Left arm, right arm, palms, forearms–the sky is the limit.
 Use sculling strategically to precision strike the parts of your stroke that need some TLC.